 - SEVIS School Code of school recommending STEM OPT: CHI214F10484000

-- DSO School Official name and contact information: Roy Bronkema, email@example.com
+- DSO School Official name and contact information: Cynthia Reeves, firstname.lastname@example.org

 Because the I-983 is an agreement between the employer and employee, ISSA cannot provide guidance on the content.
 Employers with questions should start by reviewing the information on the Study in the States website.
 If questions remain, they should contact the company’s HR department or immigration legal staff, or the Department of Homeland Security.

 It is imperative that every section on pages 1-4 of this form be completed.
-ISSA is required by law to review the form for completion upon receipt.
+ISSA is required by law to review the form for completion upon receipt and to provide it to SEVP if requested.
 If any part of pages 1-4 of the form is not complete, we are not allowed to process your request for the STEM OPT extension.
+DHS has provided instructions here.

 Student Responsibilities During the OPT STEM Extension

-Students will continue to have access to ISSAlink during the OPT STEM Extension and will be responsible to report the following information there:
+Using the Login for ND Graduates on ISSAlink.nd.edu, students will continue to have access to ISSAlink during the OPT STEM Extension.
+Using that login, report the following information :

 Failure to report the above information within the noted timelines may result in the termination of your F-1 status and OPT.